Welcome to my blog. This page is intended to give you a crash course on me and answer any common questions.

 I am Tsahi Levent-Levi.
 The person behind BlogGeek.me.
 This is the place for my rumblings about technology.
 It usually boils down to WebRTC, VoIP, Communication, Disruption and other topics (Science Fiction anyone?)
 To put food on the table, I also consult in these domains, publish my own reports and run a WebRTC training.

 If you are trying to follow and understand the announcements made around technology lately, you might notice there’s a lot of confusion, hype and FUD going on.
 Here is where I attempt to unravel these complexities and explain it in the simplest way I can.

 During the past decade (and then some) I have taken part in the development of various telecommunication projects – mainly those related to VoIP and 3G.
 I’ve done so as a programmer, manager, marketer and CTO.
 This included developing the 3G-324M protocol stack from scratch, as well as managing the team that was in charge of developing and maintaining the H.323 protocol stack, along with other interesting projects.

-These days I am working part time at Amdocs, dealing with innovation in the carrier space.
-The rest of the time?
-I consult.
-Independently.
-On anything related to VoIP, but it mainly focuses on WebRTC and its potential for disruption.
+These days I am working as a consultant, analyst and entrepreneur on anything related to VoIP, but it mainly focuses on WebRTC and its potential for disruption.

 I have an MSc in Computer Science and an MBA degree with a focus in Entrepreneurship and Strategy.
-You can include in my resume a few patents and being the chairman of different activity groups in the IMTC – an organization focused on interoperability of multimedia standards.
+Included in my resume are a few patents and being the chairman of different activity groups in the IMTC – an organization focused on interoperability of multimedia standards.

 My business model?
 Having fun